groupe-sii/ogham/README.md

 ```

-Here is the content of the template:
+Here is the templated content:

 ```html
 <!DOCTYPE html>